Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Data and Methodology

 \subsection{Evaluation and XAI implementation}

-This part corresponds to part 3 of fig. \ref{fig:workflow}, where heatmaps \(h\) are computed using the following XAI methods available in pytorch Captum API: Saliency \cite{Simonyan14a}, Input*Gradient \cite{kindermans2016investigating}, DeepLift \cite{DeepLIFT}, GuidedBackprop \cite{springenberg2014striving}, GuidedGradCam \cite{GradCAM}, Deconvolution \cite{10.1007/978-3-319-10590-1_53}, GradientShap \cite{NIPS2017_7062}, DeepLiftShap \cite{NIPS2017_7062}.
+This part corresponds to part 3 of fig. \ref{fig:workflow}(A), where heatmaps \(h\) are computed using the following XAI methods available in pytorch Captum API: Saliency \cite{Simonyan14a}, Input*Gradient \cite{Shrikumar2016NotJA} (reference based on Pytorch Captum's page), DeepLift \cite{pmlr-v70-shrikumar17a}, GuidedBackprop \cite{springenberg2014striving}, GuidedGradCam \cite{GradCAM}, Deconvolution \cite{10.1007/978-3-319-10590-1_53}, GradientShap \cite{NIPS2017_7062}, DeepLiftShap \cite{NIPS2017_7062}.
 Integrated-Gradients \cite{10.5555/3305890.3306024} has been excluded as it is comparatively inefficient with ResNet.
 Note also that the original implementation of \(\epsilon\)-Layerwise Relevance Propagation (LRP)\footnote{We thank Leon Sixt for the relevant comment.} \cite{PixelWiseLRP} has been shown to be equivalent to gradient*input or DeepLIFT depending on a few conditions \cite{pmlr-v70-shrikumar17a}.
 For all heatmaps, we compute the heatmaps derived from the predicted values, not the true values (for some XAI methods, explanation can be extracted from the probability of predicting not only the correct class, but also other classes).
 The following is the sequence of processing leading to the final results.

 \textit{Channel adjustments}.
 Each heatmap \(h\), which has (C, H, W) shape (C=3 for 3 color channels), is compressed along the channels to (H, W) by \textit{sum-pixel-over-channels}, where the values are summed pixel-wise along all channel, i.e. \(s_c (h_{ij})=\Sigma_{c=1,2,3} h_{ij, c}\) when written component-wise.
 This is so that it can be compared with \(h_0\) of shape (H, W).
-Normalization to \([-1,1]\) is also performed by \textit{absolute-max-before-sum} scheme, so the overall \textit{channel adjustment} process is \(h\to h/max(|h|) \to s_c(h) \to h/max(|h|)\). \(max(|h|)\) is the maximum absolute value over all pixels in that single heatmap.
+Normalization to \([-1,1]\) is also performed in the following \textit{channel adjustment} process: \(h \to s_c(h) \to h/max(|h|)\). \(max(|h|)\) is the maximum absolute value over all pixels in that single heatmap.
 The practice of summing over channels can be seen, for example, in LRP tutorial site \cite{LRPTutorial} and \cite{7552539}.